Brain Injuries

 In Florida, a catastrophic injury refers to a severe and life-altering injury that results in long-term or permanent disabilities.
 These injuries have a significant and enduring impact on the individual’s physical, cognitive, or emotional functioning, often requiring extensive medical treatment, ongoing care, and support.
 Traumatic Brain Injuries (TBIs) are among the most common examples of catastrophic injuries.

 There is no specific formula or set standard for calculating pain and suffering damages.
 Instead, they are typically determined on a case-by-case basis, taking into account various factors such as severity of injury, impact on quality of life, duration of pain and suffering, and similar cases and precedents.
+Unlike economic damages that have a tangible monetary value, such as medical expenses or lost wages, pain and suffering damages are subjective and more challenging to quantify.
+You need an experienced brain injury attorney to help defend these claims.

 A serious brain injury refers to a severe and significant injury to the brain that results in substantial impairment of neurological function.
 These injuries can have long-term or permanent effects on cognitive abilities, physical functioning, behavior, and overall quality of life.
 While the specific criteria may vary, here are some general indicators of a serious brain injury: